VeronikaSukhonos/chronos/docs/API.md

 9. `DELETE /api/events/eventId` - deletes an event

-**Important**: works if an authorized user is an author of an event
+**Important**: works if an authorized user is an author of an event or an author of the calendar

 # Tags Module